Project-Pandora-Game/pandora-documentation/asset_creation/pages/Glossary.md

 Assets can have many "attributes".
 They are generic things like "Body", "Hair", "Collar", "Collar with front ring", ...

-Asset attributes allow for two main things:
+Asset attributes allow for three main things:
 - Assets can require or forbid other assets below them (like a leash can require a collar with a front ring in order to equip it on a character, or an insert-able gag can forbid anything that covers mouth under it)
+- Assets can cover other assets of a certain attribute below them (like a mitten can cover a rubber glove), which makes the covered items unable to be removed, before the covering item is.
 - Assets can hide other assets below them (a hood can use attributes to fully hide any hair) - this is possible using alpha masks too, but these are currently experimental, unfinished and with heavy performance cost

 You can find a detailed list of attributes at the top of the [pandora-assets/src/attributes.ts](https://github.com/Project-Pandora-Game/pandora-assets/blob/master/src/attributes.ts) file.